nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 3.  data/colData.HEART.csv
 4.  data/countData.HEART.csv.gz

-Then, you will practice on your own using the following files:
+Later, you can practice on your own using the following files:

 1.  data/GTExMuscle_20-29_vs_70-79.tsv
 2.  data/colData.MUSCLE.csv